 1. Hanging Rope Ladders

-Install a hanging rope ladder from the ceiling and let your pothos climb upwards.
+Install a hanging rope ladder from the ceiling and let your pothos climb up it.
 This creates a bohemian, floating plant display.

 2. Ceiling Grids

-Fix a lightweight wire grid to your ceiling and train the pothos to climb overhead.
-It’s perfect for creating a green canopy in a kitchen or living room.
+Fix a lightweight wire grid to your ceiling and train your pothos to climb it.
+You end up with a cover of Green throughout your living room or kitchen.

 3. Chandelier Frame